How To Write A Discussion In A Lab Report

 1. Start with a Clear and Concise Summary:

-Here's one way to look at it: instead of writing "The absorbance values for the treated samples were significantly higher than those for the control samples," you could write "The results indicated that the treatment significantly increased the concentration of the target molecule, as evidenced by the higher absorbance values."
+As an example, instead of writing "The absorbance values for the treated samples were significantly higher than those for the control samples," you could write "The results indicated that the treatment significantly increased the concentration of the target molecule, as evidenced by the higher absorbance values."

 2. Focus on Interpretation, Not Just Description: